TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 #### Legacy Architecture

+Follow this approach to configure the plugin for Backstage deployments using the legacy architecture (prior to v1.18.0).

-To add the entity provider to the legacy architecture, edit the core backend catalog plugin file `packages/backend/src/plugins/catalog.ts`.
+Several edits to the core backend catalog plugin file `packages/backend/src/plugins/catalog.ts` are required.

-There are three steps, which are explained here step-by-step.
-See the bottom of this section for a full example.
+Follow the step-by-step process below.
+A fully edited example is available at the end of this section.

-##### 1. Add the Import
+##### Step 1: Add the Import

 Add this line to import the entity provider into the catalog plugin: